Themes

 Look at Circus Animal Picture Cards.
 Ask children to tell you the name of each animal and describe something it might do in the circus.
 Write the word for each animal next to its picture.
 Say each letter as it is written on the chart paper.

-Together, make the sound of each of the animal as the animal is introduced.
+Together, make the sound of each animal as the animal is introduced.
 Then, let children pretend to be the animal performing in the ring.

 Clown Face Snack: